 What We Need

 We’ll use an SSH session to connect our Raspberry Pi, so no USB keyboards or video cables are needed.
+I also suggest to add these hardware in your favourite shopping chart, so that you’ll have the overall cost and will be able to evaluate if continuing with the project or removing them.

 We’ll start from a fresh installation of the recent Raspbian Buster Lite (here the procedure).